 Now it's time for us to act.

-This symposium will open at 10.30am, with talks in the morning, followed by a complimentary lunch and afternoon talks.
+This symposium will open at 10.30am, with two talks in the morning, followed by a free lunch and two afternoon talks.
 All-day refreshments will be provided, and doors will close at 3pm.
 You are welcome to attend all of the talks, or pick and choose the ones that interest you.